pierrecahuzac/partagetacollection/README.md

 5. Développez vos fonctionnalités

-# Collectify - Monorepo for Collection Management
+# We Love Collections - Monorepo for Collection Management

 ## 📋 Context

-Collectify is a modern monorepo that brings together the frontend and backend components of a collection management application.
+"We Love Collections" is a modern monorepo that brings together the frontend and backend components of a collection management application.
 The architecture is designed to be scalable and maintainable, with a clear separation of responsibilities.

 ## 🏗️ Architecture of the Monorepo